 When I write, I maintain a roster of character names that I interchangeably.
 I think it adds color and interest to what might otherwise be a boring story.

 Who wants to read a snooze-worthy recitation of facts?

 Hey There Little Red Riding Hood

-That’s me in the picture above.
-[And yes, I borrowed the socks from Ronald McDonald.
+As a matter of fact, that’s me in the picture above.
+[And before you ask … yes, I borrowed the socks from Ronald McDonald.
 LOL

 They Say You Are What You Eat

 Consuming a steady diet of romantic comedies over the years(each guaranteed to deliver a safe and very predictable joyous ending) inadvertently conditioned me to living my life in schmuckdom.